Creator Questions: Getting started

 —You have a major credit or debit card.***

-Everything on Kickstarter must also be a project.
-A project has a clear goal, like making an album, a book, a gadget, or a work of art.
-A project will eventually be completed, and something will be produced by it.
+Every project on Kickstarter has a clear goal, like making an album, a book, a gadget, or a work of art that will be shared with others.

-We do a quick review of projects before they launch to ensure they fit this criteria.
+We review projects before they launch to ensure they fit this criteria, as well as our rules.

 - Make a detailed budget of your costs.
 Use this to set your funding goal.

-— Have a plan for spreading the word about the project.
+- Have a plan for spreading the word.

+We encourage creators to research all costs involved in completing their project prior to launching.
 Your funding goal should be the minimum amount of funds you need to complete your project and make and ship any rewards.
+Once your project has launched, the funding goal and deadline cannot be changed.

 After visiting your project page backers should have a clear sense of:

-— What it is you are trying to do
+- What it is you are trying to create

-The more information you share, the more you will earn your backers’ trust.
+The more information you share, the more confident your backers will be in pledging to your project.

-Your project video's file size must be 5GB or less and one of the following file types: MOV, MPEG, AVI, MP4, 3GP, WMV, FLV.
-We take the video file you upload and create a 640x480 (4:3 ratio) version to display on your project page.
+Note: We take the video file you upload and create a 640 x 360 (16:9 ratio) version to display on your project page.

 For video encoding, use WMV format in Windows.
 On Mac, use H.264.
 In both cases, the key variable is the “bit rate,” so look for that box.
 If it’s measured in kilobits per second (kbps), try 1500 to start.
 If it’s measured in megabits per second (Mbps), try 1.5.
 If the file is too big: make that number smaller.
 If the quality seems bad: make it bigger.